dfelinto/blender-manual/rigging/armatures/editing/bones.rst

 About the new bone's tip:

 - after you :kbd:`ctrl-lmb` -clicked it becomes the active element in the armature,
-- it appears to be right where you clicked, but…
+- it appears to be right where you clicked, but...
-- …(as in mesh editing) it will be on the plane parallel to the view and passing through the 3D cursor.
+- ...(as in mesh editing) it will be on the plane parallel to the view and passing through the 3D cursor.

 The position of the root and the parenting of the new bone depends on the active element: